 “I firmly believe that education can be the best tool for intervention in poverty and systematic oppression if we galvanize politically and hone in on these specific policy solutions to address institutionalized racism in our schools.”

 Since leaving the classroom, Eric has focused on policy work, including time as a Policy & Advocacy Summer Fellow.
 He is currently a Public Policy Fellow at the Alameda County Office of Education, where he works on a variety of projects including advocacy and legislative efforts.

-Last year, he attended the AANHPI Emerging Policy & Advocacy Leaders Summit (EPALS) where he was able to gain unparalleled access to senior policy and advocacy leaders and engage in policy discussions at a legislative caucus conference.
+Eric attended the AANHPI Emerging Policy & Advocacy Leaders Summit (EPALS) where he was able to gain unparalleled access to senior policy and advocacy leaders and engage in policy discussions at a legislative caucus conference.